Stallion Incentive Fund Breeding Sale

 With the highest paying stallion incentive fund, stallion owners are encouraged to participate in the NSBA Stallion Incentive Fund (SIF) program by donating one breeding to be sold to mare owners.

 Beginning October 1, 2017 all stallion breeding services will be offered to the highest bidder through an online auction.
-Breeding fees will start at half the advertised price plus $100 and will be available to the highest bidder through traditional online bidding.
+Breeding fees will start at half the advertised price plus $100 and will be available to the highest bidder up to the "Buy Now" price through traditional online bidding.
 Horses not sold through the online auction period will then be available to "Buy Now" at half their advertised fee plus $100.
+Click HERE to go to the online auction.
+There are options to view a detailed list, simple list or in a grid.

 The minimum fee for stallions standing private treaty, or not at all to the public, is $600 (plus $100).
 The mare owner must be a current NSBA member to purchase a stallion breeding.